Helene Turner

-Helene Turner (sometimes credited as Helen Turner) was an American film editor who worked in the industry for over 30 years, beginning during the silent era.
+Helene Turner (1899 or 1900 – November 10, 1969), sometimes credited as Helen Turner, was an American film editor who worked in the industry for over 30 years, beginning during the silent era.

+Career

 For part of her career, she worked as a cutter at Florida's Sun Haven Studios.
 There was also a period where she was employed by Paramount.
 She received a writing credit on the 1958 film noir Hong Kong Affair.
-She was noted for cutting a number of serials for Republic.
+She was noted for cutting a number of serials for Republic, which may help explain how she came to be onstage in the July 1937 debut production of the recently formed Republic Studio Club, a farce entitled Buckshot and Butterflies, penned by cast member King Kennedy and directed by Ralph Byrd.
+She would appear in at least one additional RSC production, another actor-penned original, in April 1940.

+Personal life and death

+Until his death in 1966, Turner was married to her onetime writing partner, producer John Raymond Friedgen.
+In July 1969, she married her fellow former editor, Dick Currier.

+Although little is known of Turner's life, either pre- or post-Hollywood, one very brief item–"Turner Given Leave," published by the Hollywood Reporter in 1939, may shed light on both.

+Survived by her husband, Turner died, following a short illness, on November 20, 1969, aged 69, in Laguna, California.